 Greening Africa’s Special Economic Zones: A Case Study from Dube TradePort SEZ

 As Africa’s industrialisation agenda gains momentum, Special Economic Zones (SEZs) are becoming powerful platforms for economic growth, export diversification, and infrastructure investment.
 Yet, the sustainability of these developments is critical to their long-term viability and global relevance.
-A leading example of this shift is the Block D Admin Office within Dube TradePort SEZ in KwaZulu-Natal, South Africa—where Green Building Design Group Africa (GreenBDG Africa) is advancing a model of green industrial development rooted in environmental performance and innovation.
+At the heart of KwaZulu-Natal’s premier business precinct, Dube TradePort Block D(Iziko@Dube)stands as a powerful example of how commercial developments can integrate sustainability at scale.

 Our team’s work centred around aligning the project with the Green Star SA rating system, the Green Building Council of South Africa’s benchmark for environmental sustainability.